Jesus of Nazareth

 King and Son

 Jesus of Nazareth had been crucified, put to death by order of Pontius Pilate, the representative of Roman authority in the region.
 Jesus had been brought to Pilate's attention by a group of chief priests, scribes and elders, who collectively represented Jewish authority.
-With the help of some armed guards, and information provided by one of Jesus' inner circle of followers, who betrayed his whereabouts, they arrested him because they did not appreciate what he was doing, like healing the lame and the sick, and forgiving sins.
+With the help of some armed guards, and information provided by one of Jesus' close followers, who betrayed his whereabouts, they arrested him because they did not appreciate what he was doing, like healing the lame and the sick, and forgiving sins.
 He was doing these things on his own, and in the name of his father in heaven.
 The Jewish leaders felt that he was a threat to their authority; they felt that only God could heal and forgive sins, and the only way to God was through them and the temple.

 Jesus knew that he would be betrayed, and that his time was near.
 He had been praying that these things might not come to pass just before his arrest.
 But he was taken and brought before a council headed by the high priest.
 After failing to find sufficient evidence for the desired death penalty, the high priest asked Jesus directly, "Are you the Christ, the Son of the Blessed?"
 Jesus answered in the affirmative and that was all the high priest needed.
 Jesus was guilty of blasphemy.
 He was then beaten and spit on, while the council made the decision to bring him before Pilate in order that he suffer the punishment of crucifixion.

 In the presence of Pilate, Jesus was accused of many things, accusations to which he did not answer, but when Pilate asked him if he was the King of the Jews, he again gave a yes answer, and that was to be his crime.
 He was once again beaten and mocked.
 The Romans dressed him in royal colors and bowed before him, putting on him, a crown of thorns.
 Pilate then agreed to the wishes that Jesus be crucified.
-They returned him his clothes, and took him out to be executed.
-And so Jesus of Nazareth was to experience the torturous fate of crucifixion.
+They returned to him his own garments and took him out to be executed.
+And so, Jesus of Nazareth was to experience the torturous fate of crucifixion.

 Jesus continued to be mocked while in agony on the cross, but there was one there who had been a witness to the entire punishment, and being in his presence for that time, he began to realize who this Jesus really was.
 When Jesus cried out in in anguish and pain, breathing his last, it was the Roman Centurion, standing opposite the cross who said, "Truly this Man was the Son of God."

-Son And Healer
+Son and Healer

 Days before Jesus' arrest, a man had brought his son to him.
 This boy had been possessed by an unclean spirit since childhood, and when he was before Jesus, the spirit took the boy, convulsing him.
 The father asked Jesus to have compassion on them and to help them.
 He was told that anything was possible to those who believe.
 After the father, crying, professed his belief, Jesus rebuked the spirit and commanded it to come out of the boy, and not to enter him again.
 The spirit, crying out, left him, and the people thought that the boy was dead, "but Jesus took him by the hand and lifted him up, and he arose."